 In mid-February, a settlement was reached between the Delaware Department of Natural Resources and Environmental Control (DNREC) and an international chemical company that had operated a facility in Delaware from 1998 to 2020, where they processed polytetrafluoroethylene (PTFE).
 The DNREC found that hazardous chemicals were present in the soil and water and took the company to court.
 The DNREC did their testing in July 2020.
-A few months later, it was found that the chemical company was potentially responsible for releasing hazardous perfluoroalkyl and polyfluoroalkyl substances (PFAS) into the environment.
+A few months later, it was found that the chemical company was potentially responsible for releasing hazardous perfluoroalkyl and polyfluoroalkyl substances (PFAS) into the environment, leading to PFAS contamination.

 PTFE is a synthetic resin that is slippery, resistant to other chemicals, and has a high melting point.
 It is mostly used in non-stick cookware and industrial products, like pipelines, valves, pumps, and bearings.

 PFAS are similar to PTFEs, and are widely used around the world.
 The main difference is in the processing; PFAS are processed through screw extrusion techniques.
 These chemicals can be found in food packaging, household products, polishes, firefighting foams, and cleaners.

 There is significant evidence showing that PFAS can cause serious health problems.
 Exposure can lead to higher cholesterol levels, problems in the immune system, thyroid issues, low infant birth weights, ulcerative colitis, and cancer.
 PFAS have also caused tumors in animals.
 This is why environmental agencies like the DNREC conduct testing to see if PFAS are present in soil and groundwater.